 - Student must be attending grades 9 through 12 at the Norwalk-Ontario-Wilton School District. - Student must qualify and be accepted for admittance to the IHE. - Student must meet the requirements and prerequisites of the postsecondary course as determined by the IHE. - There is space available in the course as determined by the IHE. - The student must notify the High School Principal of the student's intention to enroll in an IHE through the Early College Credit Program.
-(The form is available in the High School Guidance Office) - Notification must include the title(s) of the course(s) in which the student intends to enroll. - The number of credits for each course in which the student intends to enroll. - · Specify whether the student will be taking the course of high school credit, postsecondary credit, or both. - Notice must be given to the High School Principal no later than March 1 for fall semester participation, no later than October 1 for spring semester participation and no later than February 1 for summer participation.
+(The form is available in the High School Student Services Office.) - Notification must include the title(s) of the course(s) in which the student intends to enroll. - The number of credits for each course in which the student intends to enroll. - Specify whether the student will be taking the course of high school credit, postsecondary credit, or both. - Notice must be given to the High School Principal no later than March 1 for fall semester participation, no later than October 1 for spring semester participation and no later than February 1 for summer participation.

-If interested see Mr. Pettit or Ms. Cwiak for policy and requirements.
+If interested, see the High School Principal or School Counselor for policy and requirements.